Family and matrimonial law

 A great number of cases in family law are resolved informally when you benefit from judicious legal advice, even in situations where conflict has been present for some time.

-In order to protect your rights, it is crucial that the Court ratify any agreement with your ex-spouse that modifies the terms of any and all previous agreement regarding alimony or child support payments.
+In order to protect your rights, it is crucial to have ratified by the court any agreement with your ex-spouse that either modifies the terms or childcare arrangements.

 In a divorce, it is possible, in some circumstances, to request an unequal sharing of marital assets.